dukelec/duke-blog/articles/diy-silicone-sex-toy/body.md

 The same method is also suitable for making other silicone things in daily life.

 Blender file: [finished.tar.bz2](finished.tar.bz2)

+To learn more about Blender you can watch Blender Guru's video tutorials, and I recommend downloading the "Blender Keyboard Shortcut Guide v2" pdf document summarized by Blender Guru.

 Finally, by the way, I would like to show the sex robot made with a desktop robot arm years ago: